-8. Permanent or Fixed Term Exclusions
+9. Permanent or Fixed Term Exclusions

 Should there be an instance of serious misbehaviour; parents will be telephoned immediately and brief explanation as to why they are to be invited into school to discuss their child's behaviour.
-At the earliest convenience, a formal meeting will take place between the parents and Heads of School.
-Appropriate, proportionate action may be taken, including exclusion during lunch times or for a day / more than one day.
-This will be implemented by the Head of School or Executive Head Teacher.
+At the earliest convenience, a formal meeting will take place between the parents and the SLT / Head Teacher.
+Appropriate, proportionate action may be taken, including exclusion for a fixed period of time.
+This will be implemented by the Head Teacher.
 Parents will be given a formal letter stipulating reason for and nature of the exclusion and length of time.

-Parents have the right to make representations about exclusions to the Governing Body as set out in DfE guidance on exclusions - "Exclusions from maintained schools, Academies and pupil referral units in England."
+Parents have the right to make representations about exclusions to the Governing Body as set out in DfE guidance on exclusions -"Exclusions from maintained schools, Academies and pupil referral units in England."